chrislemke/ChatFred/README.md

 ## Configure the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available.
 Simply adjust them in the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - **ChatGPT history length**: ChatGPT can target previous parts of the conversation to provide a better result.
 This value determines how many previous steps of the conversation the model can see.
 Default: `3`.
+- **ChatGPT transformation prompt**: Use this prompt to automatically  transform either highlighted text through Universal actions or by adding a hotkey to process the content of the clipboard.
+- **ChatGPT aliases**: If you use a certain prompt over and over again you can create an alias for it.
+This will save you from typing the same prompt over and over again.
+It is similar to the aliases in the command line.
+Format `alias=prompt;`
 - **ChatGPT jailbreak prompt**: Add your ChatGPT jailbreak prompt which will be automatically included to your request.
 You can use it by hitting <kbd>⌘</kbd> <kbd>⏎</kbd>.
 Default: `None`.
-- **InstructGPT model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`.
-This has no impact on the use of ChatGPT.
-Default: `Davinci`.
+- **InstructGPT model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`, `Code-Davinci`, `Code-Cushman`.
+Default: `Davinci`. ([Read more](https://platform.openai.com/docs/models/overview))
+- **ChatGPT model**: Following models are available: `ChatGPT-3.5`, `GPT-4` ([limited beta](https://openai.com/waitlist/gpt-4-api)), `GPT-4 (32k)` ([limited beta](https://openai.com/waitlist/gpt-4-api)).
+Default: `ChatGPT-3.5`. ([Read more](https://platform.openai.com/docs/models/overview))
 - **Temperature**: The temperature determines how greedy the generative model is (between `0` and `2`).
 If the temperature is high, the model can output words other than the highest probability with a fairly high probability.
 The generated text will be more diverse, but there is a higher probability of grammar errors and the generation of nonsense .
 Default: `0`.
 - **Maximum tokens**: The maximum number of tokens to generate in the completion.
 Default (InstructGPT): `50`.
 Default (ChatGPT): `4096`.
 - **Top-p**: Top-p sampling selects from the smallest possible set of words whose cumulative probability exceeds probability p.
 In this way, the number of words in the set can be dynamically increased and decreased according to the nearest word probability distribution.
 Default: `1`.
 - **Frequency penalty**: A value between `-2.0` and `2.0`.
 The frequency penalty parameter controls the model’s tendency to repeat predictions.
 Default: `0`.
 - **Presence penalty**: A Value between `-2.0` and `2.0`.
 The presence penalty parameter encourages the model to make novel predictions.
 Default: `0`.
 - **Always read out reply**: If enabled, ChatFred will read out all replies automatically.
 Default: `off`.
 - **Always save conversation to file**: If enabled, all your request and ChatFred's replies will automatically be saved to a file (`{File directory}/ChatFred.txt`).
+Only available for InstructGPT.
 Default: `off`.
 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
+- **Show notifications**: Shows all notifications provided by the workflow.
+For this, to work System notifications must be activated for Alfred.
+Default: `on`.
+- **Show ChatGPT is thinking message**: Shows the message: "💭 Stay tuned...
+ChatGPT is thinking" while OpenAI is processing your request.
+Default: `on`.

 ## Troubleshooting ⛑️
+### General 🙀
+When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
+Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/some-long-identifier/`).

+Also, make sure that you have some Python version installed.
+You can check this by running `python --version` in the terminal.
+If you don't have Python installed, you can download it as a [Homebrew package](https://brew.sh): `brew install python`.

+### Error messages 🚨
-After you received an error (🚨), you can ask ChatFred: `what does that even mean?` to get more information about it.
+If you have received an error, you can ask ChatFred: `what does that even mean?` to get more information about it.
 If this prompt is too long for you - find some alternatives in the [`custom_prompts.py`](https://github.com/chrislemke/ChatFred/blob/main/workflow/src/custom_prompts.py) file.

 You can also have a look at the `ChatFred_Error.log` file.
 It is placed in the workflow's data directory which you find here: `~/Library/Application Support/Alfred/Workflow Data/`.
-Every error will be logged there, together with some relevant information.
+Every error from OpenAI's API will be logged there, together with some relevant information.
 Maybe this helps to solve your problem.

+### Open an issue 🕵️
-If not, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) and add the needed information from the `ChatFred_Error.log` file.
+If nothing helped, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) and add the needed information from the `ChatFred_Error.log` file (if available) and from Alfred's debug log (don't forget to remove your API-key and any personal information from it).

-When having trouble it is always a good idea to download the [newest release version 🌈](https://github.com/chrislemke/ChatFred/releases).
-Before you install it, remove the old workflow and its files (`~/Library/Application Support/Alfred/Workflow Data/something with ChatFred/`).

-## Safety best practices 🛡️
-Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
-Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).
+## Beta testing 🧪
+Want to try out the newest not yet released features?
+You can download the beta version [here](https://github.com/chrislemke/ChatFred/releases).
+Or checkout the [development branch](https://github.com/chrislemke/ChatFred/tree/develop) and build the workflow yourself.

 ## Contributing 🤝
 Please feel free to [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) if you have any questions or suggestions.
 Or participate in the [discussion](https://github.com/chrislemke/ChatFred/discussions).
 If you want to contribute, please read the [contribution guidelines](https://github.com/chrislemke/ChatFred/blob/main/CONTRIBUTING.md) for more information.

-## Beta testing 🧪
-Want to try out the newest not yet released features?
-You can download the beta version [here](https://github.com/chrislemke/ChatFred/releases).
-Or checkout the [development branch](https://github.com/chrislemke/ChatFred/tree/develop) and build the workflow yourself.

-## What's next? 🚧
-Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.
+## Safety best practices 🛡️
+Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
+Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).